 Types of Administrative Modification Allowed Maximum Adjustment 1.
 Fence, walls, or retaining walls.
 Fences, gates, pilasters, or walls in the side or rear Not to yards that exceed 6 feet in height. exceed 8 feet 2.
 Distances between structures.
-A decrease in the minimum distance between a detached accessory structure and the main structure.
-10% 3.
+A decrease in the minimum distance between a detached accessory structure and the main structure.10% 3.
 Open space.
 A decrease in the minimum open space requirements.
-10% 4. drivev 4.
+10% 4. drive 4.
 Parking.
-A decrease in the minimum parking lot and loading dimensions (e.g., aisle, driveway, and space widths).
-5. Sectio 5.
+A decrease in the minimum parking lot and loading dimensions (e.g., aisle, 10% 10%) 5.
+Secti 5.
 Projections.
 An increase in the allowed projections into setbacks in compliance with Section 17.300.020 (Setback Regulations and Exceptions) 6.
 Setbacks.
 A decrease in the minimum required setbacks.
 10% 7.
 Structure height.
-An increase in the maximum allowable structure height; provided that the increase complies with the height limitation established by the 1990 City of Culver 10% City initiative.
+An increase in the maximum allowable structure height; provided that the increase complies with the height limitation established by the 1990 City of Culver City initiative.
+10%